cjmlgrto/fit2004-notes/content/01-formalities/abstract-data-types.md

 ADTs are used because:

-- They make it **easier to reason with complex data structures**, especially when writing complicated algorithms
+- They make it **easier to reason with complex data structures**, especially when writing complicated algorithms.
 	- (e.g. it's easier to say you're working with a 'list' rather than constantly defining a series of variables)
-- ADTs have **expected properties and behaviours** by convention, which means they are independent of its implementation
+- ADTs have **expected properties and behaviours** by convention, which means they are independent of its implementation.
 	- (e.g. a list works like a list, no matter which programming language)